International Air Ambulance Week 2024

 We hope you will all co-operate to help us share informal 'museums network' frequencies, on each band in use, during the two days of activity.
 If many of us are together on shared frequencies, this should help reduce the congestion on the bands.
 Those stations which do find themselves to be well placed, should hopefully take control of the 'museums network' for a reasonable period, before eventually passing the responsibility on to another well placed station.

-Last page update 17 May, 2022 18:13 +0100
+Last page update 17 June, 2024 11:30 +0100